 EMC supports and respects the protection of internationally proclaimed human rights for all, including our employees, workers within our supply chain, and people impacted by the use of our products.

 EMC’s commitment to human rights is also reflected in its Human Rights and Global Labor Principles.
-EMC’s Principles, which are based on the United Nations Global Compact, the United Nations Guiding Principles on Business and Human Rights, International Labour Organization standards, and other respected standards, reflect the company’s commitment to core human rights issues, such as freely chosen employment, child labor avoidance, working hours, wages and benefits, humane treatment, non-discrimination, and freedom of association.
-In 2012, we revised the Principles to reflect our commitment to freedom of expression and state clearly that we will not tolerate misuse of our products.
-We also incorporated the United Nations Guiding Principles on Business and Human Rights into EMC’s Principles and as guidance for our actions internally, upstream (throughout the supply chain), and downstream (with respect to product-in-use).
-EMC has been participating in discussions with NGOs, the European Commission, and our peers to clarify how best to apply these Principles to the Information Technology industry.
+EMC’s Principles, which are based on the United Nations Global Compact, the United Nations Guiding Principles on Business and Human Rights, International Labour Organization standards, and other respected standards, reflect the company’s commitment to cor e human rights issues, such as freely chosen employment, child labor avoidance, working hours, wages and benefits, humane treatment, non-discrimination, freedom of association, and freedom of expression.
+Those Principles also state clearly that we will not tolerate misuse of our products.
+In 2013, EMC continued its discussions with NGOs, the European Commission, and our peers to clarify how best to apply these Principles to the information technology industry.

 EMC expects the partners with whom we do business to act ethically, which includes following all anti-bribery and export control laws, as well as EMC’s Principles.
-EMC achieves this through various methods, including strict contractual requirements, a robust trade compliance program, and requiring periodic certifications of compliance with those laws.
+EMC achieves this through various methods, including strict contractual requirements, a robust trade compliance program, requiring periodic certifications of compliance with those laws, and training.
+In 2013, we prepared several enhancements to our partner program, including the creation of a code of conduct for partners and enhanced on-boarding and due diligence capabilities that are in the process of being implemented.